 Follow North Tower Loop in a clockwise direction.
 There will be a small amount of climbing before you begin your first long descent of the ride.
 Near the top of the climb is a bailout point to the road with a small parking area.
 When you begin the downhill, keep your bike under control.
 It's easy to overcook the turns and you don't want to crash into any hikers or uphill riders.
 They will not be happy with you.

-.
+After this long descent, you'll have three shorter climbs ahead of you before another fairly long descent that will take you to the intersection with Aynes Loop.
 This is the lowest point of the ride.
 It might be tempting to stop here and talk about how much fun that section of trail was, but you'll probably think twice of that in the warmer months.
 It can get rather buggy down there, so you'll probably want to move along.
-Keep to the right to stay on the North Tower Loop
+Keep to the right to stay on the North Tower Loop.

 The remaining part of North Tower Loop will be another big climb.
 Fear not, you have one more descent waiting for you to finish.
 Once you've made it this far, you don't really have any other options to return to the trailhead.
 You've gotta climb out of the valley.
 Stick it out, because the final downhill is a fun one.
 At the top of the climb, you should recognize this spot.
 You were here earlier.
 Catch your breath on that inviting log.
 Chat up your buddies.

-, keep going straight and cross the wooden bridge.
+When you're done, take the North Gate Connector all the way back to the north trailhead.
+When you reach the intersection with the Pine Loop, keep going straight and cross the wooden bridge.
 Just before the shelter, the trail bends left and continues downhill.
 If you're lucky, you won't have to pedal again until you reach your car.